|

 This became more and more frustrating to us, so we started looking at travel books and vacation guides to see if there was something out there to help these visitors.
 What we found was even more frustrating.
 Most of these so-called vacation guides were written by people who obviously have never personally been there, or spent maybe a few days in an area and then considered themselves to be experts, or they acquired their information from the internet and simply regurgitated it.

-For example, we read a book last summer that had the "top places to go in Glacier", and the first place they recommended was probably the worst trail we have ever been on in our entire lives.
+For example, we read a book last summer that had the "top places to go in Glacier", and the very first place they recommended is probably the most boring and non-scenic trail we have ever been on.
 We've been on this trail before, and it's not even in our "top 100".
 Because the authors didn't do their research and did not personally hike this trail, they didn't realize that the vegetation had gotten so thick over the past twenty years that you couldn't see anything!
 And the poor folks who buy this book and take its advice are going to have a terrible time!
 Bad advice can ruin your vacation, so be careful about taking advice from sources that don't have a clue about what they are suggesting.

 About Our Photos